ManageIQ/manageiq.org/source/blog/2014-10-02-jason-frey-fryguy-podcast-design-summit-fleecing-security-and-plugability.html.md

 - cloud security
 ---

 [Jason Frey](http://twitter.com/fryguy9) is a long-time contributor and architect to the ManageIQ / CloudForms world.
 If you want to know anything about ManageIQ, he's your guy.
-Watch and learn from the following video:
+Watch and learn from the following video.

 <iframe width="640" height="360" src="//www.youtube.com/embed/9tmckVK-328" frameborder="0" allowfullscreen></iframe>